 You might be interested in these new and upcoming reports and happenings from the Northwest RSDP:

 Project ideas are submitted to one or more of RSDP’s regional boards based on the location of the project.
-Northwest RSDP work groups review ideas in February, April, June and October each year, and support projects on a fiscal year funding cycle from July 1 to June 30.
+Northwest RSDP actively seeks ideas in January and July, and the board makes funding decisions in March, June and September.
+The RSDPs use fiscal year funding cycle from July 1 to June 30.
 Project ideas are reviewed based on the following shared criteria:

 Community members identify project goals in one or more of the four RSDP sustainable development focus areas.